Strongly correlated physics in organic open-shell quantum systems: Acknowledgements

 \section{Acknowledgements}

-We thank J.~M.~Tomczak for valuable discussions.
-This research is supported by the Austrian Science Fund (FWF) through project P~31631 (A.V., R.S.) and by the NCCR MARVEL funded by the Swiss National Science Foundation grant 51NF40-205602 (G.G., D.P., M.L).
-Computational support from the Swiss Supercomputing Center (CSCS) under project ID s1119 is gratefully acknowledged.
+We thank J.~M.~Tomczak for valuable discussions and constructive feedback on the manuscript, This research is supported by the Austrian Science Fund (FWF) through project P~31631, the HUN-REN Hungarian Research Network through the Supported Research Groups Programme, HUN-REN-BME-BCE Quantum Technology Research Group (TKCS-2024/34). and the NCCR MARVEL funded by the Swiss National Science Foundation grant 51NF40-205602.
+Computational support from the Swiss Supercomputing Center (CSCS) under project ID s1119 is gratefully acknowledged. \\